medaka0213/DynamoDB-SingleTable/readme.rst

 Search Reference
 ~~~~~~~~~~~~~~~~

-In this library, ???reference??? is antonym to relation
+In this library, ?reference? is antonym to relation

 ``get_reference(model=Basemodel)`` to search items related to the item